 Joseph A. Lombardo

-When you suffer through a serious injury, it feels like your life is turned completely upside down.
-At the same time you’re coping with physical pain and recovering from the emotional trauma, you’re also confronted with enormous hospital bills on top of missed time from work.
-If your accident was caused by another person’s careless or reckless actions, he or she may be liable for compensating your financial losses.
+When you suffer a serious injury, it feels like your life is turned completely upside down.
+At the same time that you’re coping with physical pain and recovering from the emotional trauma, you’re also confronted with enormous hospital bills on top of missed time at work.
+If your accident was caused by another person’s careless or reckless actions, he or she may be liable for your financial losses.

 Injuries and Accident Claims Our Lawyers Handle